jtpereyda/boofuzz/README.md

  - Far fewer bugs.

 Sulley is affectionately named after the creature from Monsters Inc., because of his fuzziness.
-Boofuzz is likewise named after the only creature known to have scared Sulley himself, boo!
+Boofuzz is likewise named after the only creature known to have scared Sulley himself: Boo!

 ![Boo from Monsters Inc](http://s21.postimg.org/rssnxdho7/boo_happy.png)